riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

    .. group-tab:: Renode

-      To load the binary onto the emulated platform, just do:
+      To load the binary onto the simulated platform, just do:

       .. code-block:: text